ElectraCOOL™ Thermoelectric Module Reliability

-Advanced Thermoelectric has always supplied thermoelectric modules you can rely on.
+Advanced Thermoelectric has always supplied thermoelectric modules you can depend on.

 Thermoelectric modules consist of TE material or "dice" arranged between substrates.
 Conventional modules are made by soldering TE dice to copper pads bonded to alumina ceramics (DBC substrates).
 A standard 40mm square, 127-couple module has 254 dice.
 Each of the dice have solder joints to both the hot and cold-side substrates, for a total of 508 joints.
 The weakening of a single solder joint will cause a degradation in performance, typically leading to an electrical short.
 When power is applied to the TE material one side of the module gets cold and the other gets hot.